Security certificate detainee Mohamed Harkat seeks relaxation of monitoring

-The wife of terror suspect Mohamed Harkat told a judge Thursday her husband wouldn't hurt a bug – literally – as she argued for fewer federal restrictions on his everyday activities.
+The wife of terror suspect Mohamed Harkat told a court Thursday her husband wouldn't hurt a bug – literally – as she argued for fewer federal restrictions on his everyday activities.

 Authorities are balking at Harkat's request for more leeway to use the internet outside the family home and travel freely within Canada, saying he continues to pose a threat almost 15 years after being arrested.